Do you have to have insurance on a boat?

 docked boat with insurance coverage

 As a boat owner, you may be wondering if you’re required to have boat insurance.
-By law, in most states, you aren’t required to have boat insurance, but that doesn’t mean you don’t need it.
-Utah and Arkansas are the only two states that require proof of boaters insurance.
+By law, in most states, you aren’t required to have a boat insurance policy, but that doesn’t mean you don’t need it.
+Utah and Arkansas are the only two states that require proof of boaters insurance for your watercraft equipment.

 What is boat insurance?